odolezal/notes/pwnkit_on_asus_tinker.md

 sudo: no valid sudoers sources found, quitting
 sudo: unable to initialize policy plugin
 ```
-Simple speaking: file `/etc/sudoers` is corrupted somehow and you **can not run any command with `sudo`**, for exaple `sudo apt-get update`.
+Simple speaking: file `/etc/sudoers` is corrupted somehow and you **can not run any command with `sudo`**, for example `sudo apt-get update`.
 There is not other option how to switch to `root` user and you are locked in low privileged user.

 Or not? :)